Naxaes/UEFI-bootloader/help.md

 ## Info

-UEFI uses a subset of the PE32+ image format with a modified header signature (COFF?), which is Microsoft ABI compliant ([UEFI-spec, p.15](./UEFI-Spec-2-9_2021-03-18.pdf)).
+UEFI uses a subset of the PE32+ image format with a modified occupied_pages signature (COFF?), which is Microsoft ABI compliant ([UEFI-spec, p.15](./UEFI-Spec-2-9_2021-03-18.pdf)).
 This project is one of the three supported UEFI images, namely a UEFI application (subsystem 10).

 ## Setup